staceymm/staceymm.github.io/index.md

 ## 🔐 Lab Challenges

 ### 💻 TryHackMe Highlights
 - **Offensive Security Intro:** Breaking into computer systems, exploiting software bugs, and finding loopholes in applications to gain unauthorized access.
-Was able to hack my first machine.
+Learnt how to hack a machine.
 - **Defensive Security Intro:** Learnt  concepts used to protect systems and networks from cyber threats and build skills in blue team operations and incident response.
 - **DNS in Details:** Learnt to build requests to make DNS queries and view the results.
 - **Serach skills:** Learnt several search engines.